sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 ## Windows requirements

 - If you are using Windows, make sure your system has Microsoft Visual C++ Redistributable installed.
 You can install it from [**Microsoft Visual C++ Build Tools**](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and make sure to check all boxes regarding C++ section.
-(Versions 2015, 2017, 2019 and 2022)
+(Compatible versions: 2015, 2017, 2019 or 2022)

 ## Deploy the parsing service